Lightning-AI/pytorch-lightning/docs/source-fabric/index.rst

     pip install lightning

-For alternative ways to install, read the `installation guide <https://pytorch-lightning.readthedocs.io/en/stable/starter/installation.html>`_.
+For alternative ways to install, read the :doc:`installation guide <fundamentals/installation>`.

 ----